 If this is an immediate life threatening emergency Call 911

-As a rule of thumb, it is best to refer a student to the Counseling and Career Development Center if your concern is beyond your level of training and experience.
+As a rule of thumb, it is best to refer a student to the University Counseling Center if your concern is beyond your level of training and experience.
 In some situations, you will have to make a judgment call; in others a referral is imperative.

 A student should always be referred to the Counseling Center if he or she is...

 - Sexually Assaulted

 Suddenly or dramatically changing his or her behavior

 (includes appetite, sleep, and mood)

 (i.e., hearing or seeing things that aren't there; severe paranoid thinking, etc.)

 In these and other instances, referral to the Counseling Center may be advised.
 Consult with us if you are not sure!